The subgroup identification problem for finitely presented groups: Preliminaries

-It is important to note that the proof of lemma \ref{isom check} does not hold if we instead consider recursive presentations.
-In fact, even if we start with one recursive presentation, and one finite presentation, the lemma does not hold; we show this later as theorem \ref{pre main}.
+It is important to note that lemma \ref{isom check} does not hold if we instead consider recursive presentations.
+In fact, even if we start with one recursive presentation, and one finite presentation, the lemma does not hold; we show this later as lemma \ref{pre main}.

-\begin{cor} Let $P=\langle X | R \rangle$ be a finite presentation.
+\begin{lem} Let $P=\langle X | R \rangle$ be a finite presentation.
 Then the set of finite presentations defining groups isomorphic to $\overline{P}$ is recursively enumerable.
-Moreover, this enumeration algorithm is uniform over all finite presentations. \end{cor}
+Moreover, this enumeration algorithm is uniform over all finite presentations. \end{lem}

-\begin{proof} Begin an enumeration of all finite presentations $P_{1}, P_{2}, \ldots$.
-For each such presentation $P_{i}$, use lemma \ref{isom check} to test if $\overline{P}_{i} \cong \overline{P}$; for all (and only) such presentations satisfying this will the process will eventually halt. \end{proof}